Servant786/100-days-of-code-challenge/README.md

 **Thoughts:** Thanks @angelayu

 **Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.
+### Day 10:  29 December 2020 at 10:57pm South African Time

+**Today's Progress**: Day 10 of 100DaysOfCode: I'm on Day 3 and just started with Conditional Operators and If else statements.
+Now I have to say I watched many tuts on this and Angela Yu makes this look like childs play: |Where were you all my Life:

+**Thoughts:** I can only think how useful this course is and how easy Angela Yu makes the is course.

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.